-This month’s curriculum kit from Mother Goose Time is beyond amazing!
+This month’s preschool curriculum kit is beyond amazing!
 We’re having so much fun with it.
 Our lesson for today was all about the states of matter and I assure you that listening to my two year old say “solids,” “liquids,” and “gasses” makes this mama beyond proud.

 I know that he doesn’t completely understand yet, but he’s gets so excited about “Goose Time.”
 Lol… And that, my friends, is exactly why I love this curriculum so much.